 Priding itself on serving the most authentic Teochew-style seafood on our shores, Swatow City Restaurant is the next place you’ve got to add to your to-try list.

 Can’t make up your mind?
 The Set Menus (2 pax for $48, 4 pax for $98, 6 pax for $138) will solve all your woes.
-All sets come with Soup of the Day, Teochew Braised Sliced Duck with Bean Curd, and even a Mango Pudding for dessert.
-Convenient, delicious, and even more fuss-free with islandwide delivery via Oddle Eats!
+All sets come with Soup of the Day, Teochew Braised Sliced Duck with Bean Curd, and Mango Pudding for dessert.
+Have your meal from Swatow delivered for a convenient, delicious, and fuss-free meal!

 6. Cajun On Wheels

 Ready for a real catch?
-Reel in the soulful flavours of Louisiana and Creole-style seafood with Cajun On Wheels, delivering islandwide to your home.
+Reel in the soulful flavours of Louisiana and Creole-style seafood with Cajun On Wheels.
 What’s more, they are halal-certified!
 Great for sharing, the Poseidon Bucket ($98 for 2 pax) features Sri Lankan Crab, Prawns, White Clams, Blue Mussels, and more with a sauce of your choice.

 Expecting more guests?
 The Olympian Bucket ($226 for 5-6 pax) will please even the pickiest of the Greek gods (yes, even Zeus himself).
 It’s a mega-upsized version of the Poseidon Bucket, but with a generous serving of Boston Lobster to top it all off.
 Can’t help but be shell-fish when it’s this good.